Jiaming-X/stock-analyzer/cassandra/README.md

 cassandra-driver https://github.com/datastax/python-driver

 ##reminder
-python 2.7.12 does not work.
+Suggest to use Python 2.7.11.
+Python 2.7.12 does not work with Cassandra.

 Make sure create a table before running the kafka and cassandra python code.